KFishner/atlas-ops/README.md

 HAProxy and Node.js
 ===================
-This repository and walkthrough guides you through deploying HAProxy and Node.js on AWS with Consul for service discovery.
+This repository and walkthrough guides you through deploying HAProxy and Node.js on AWS with Consul for service discovery

 General setup
 -------------